fionamcc/Docs/goanna/intro.rst

 - We strongly recommend selecting only GO annotations based on experimental evidence codes.
 This will ensure the best quality annotations for your data.
 - The remaining parameters are standard BLAST parameters.
 More information on determining the best BLAST parameters for your specific data set can be found in the section below.

+Results and analysis from the application of GOanna to the Official gene set v3.0 protein set from *Diaphorina citri* followed by a differential expression analysis was presented at a seminar in the University of Arizona Animal and Comparative Biomedical Sciences in Fall 2020.
+The `slides <https://www.slideshare.net/suryasaha/functional-annotation-of-invertebrate-genomes>`_ and `video <https://arizona.zoom.us/rec/play/tZZ-fuutrj43T9fBtASDAaR9W9S0fP6s1XQbrvQOz0e0VnYHYVL1MOMaZ-F4v45qOmXQkV1MUXQ7tufD>`_ are available online.

 **Where to Find GOanna**
 ========================